sam452/shoesToday-/README.md

 Features
 --------------
 Given a zip code, the app will return an image of appropriate shoes to wear based on parsing NOAA weather data for the day it is given.
+If you choose, you can indicate you want it to remember your zip code.

 Limitations
 ---------------